tent4kel/defuddle/README.md

 ### Code blocks

-Code block are standardized to the following output.
+Code block are standardized.
 If present, line numbers and syntax highlighting are removed, but the language is retained and added as a data attribute and class.

 ```html
 <pre>